mmussmann/web-design-system/docs/Component documentation/Cards/category-cards.md

 ## Overview
 ### Global Definition
-Each category card is based on a global CSS class called "msds-category-card".
+Each category card is based on a global CSS class called <code>"msds-category-card"</code>.
 It is important to include it first as it is the main CSS class.
 Without it there is no card component.
 There are 2 types of category cards, the primary category card, that has a content body below the headline, and the category card with no body below the headline.
-- Delete "msds-category-card__content" div to remove the body below the headline.
+- Delete <code>"msds-category-card__content"</code> div to remove the body below the headline.

 <div class="element-preview">
   <div class="element-preview__inner">{{render '@category'}}</div>